supaldubey/blog-server/README.md

 The application can be packaged using `./mvnw package`.
 It produces the `cube-blog-1.0.0-SNAPSHOT-runner.jar` file in the `/target` directory.

-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.
+The jar produced is an ```uber-jar```, and this can be changed by updating property in ```application.properties``` file.

 The application is now runnable using `java -jar target/cube-blog-1.0.0-SNAPSHOT-runner.jar`.

 ## Creating a native executable

 You can create a native executable using: `./mvnw package -Pnative`.
+This step requires GraalVM, the project uses Java 11 specific JDK.

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.